develprr/metamatic-blog/_posts/2024-03-15-take-your-database-to-cosmic-levels.md

 ## Getting Down to Business

 To understand what we want to achieve with all this vanity under the sun, let's imagine that you are a start-up entrepreneur full of enthusiasm and you want to start selling something - let's say food - in your brand new online store.
-Ideally, you want to name your new company as Kalabaw Foods Ltd. After all, ~~no steak tastes as good as a real kalabaw rib~~ no animal symbolizes diligence better than a kalabaw.
+Ideally, you want to name your new company as Kalabaw Foods Ltd. After all, ~~no steak tastes as good as a real kalabaw rib~~ no animal symbolizes diligence better than the kalabaw.

 So you need to have three main components in your business system: